rhansen2/dyndao/README.md

 *THANKS*

-The author would like to express his sincere thanks to Rob Hansen (github.com/rhansen2), for without him this library surely would have suffered.
+The author would like to express his sincere thanks to Rob Hansen (github.com/rhansen2), without whom this library surely would have suffered.

 *LICENSE*